Sherwin Williams Antique White: a pretty darn popular cream paint color

 Some of the colors I would avoid are…

-- any colour that is lighter, the same depth, or even one tone darker than Antique White – you’ll be hard-pressed to find anything 60+ LRV that works unless it’s a beige-cream
+- any color that is lighter, the same depth, or even one tone darker than Antique White – you’ll be hard-pressed to find anything 60+ LRV that works unless it’s a beige-cream

 - cool blue colors with minimal to no green or gray in thempPurple-inspired paint colors